Towards Universal Soccer Video Understanding: Implementation Details

 \subsection{Data Preprocessing}

 Our automated data curation pipeline filters out video clips with missing annotations, incorrect cropping, or invalid timestamps.
-In all experiments, including pretraining and downstream tasks, video frames are resized to $224\times224$ and preprocessed using the SigLIP~\cite{zhai2023SigLIP} image preprocessor, which normalizes frames to a mean of 0.5 and a standard deviation of 0.5 before serving as the inputs.
-For overlapping video content between the SoccerNet-v2~\cite{deliege2021soccernet2} and MatchTime~\cite{rao2024matchtimeautomaticsoccergame} datasets, we prioritize using event labels from SoccerNet-v2 for training.
+In all experiments, video frames are resized to $224\times224$ and preprocessed using the image preprocessor of SigLIP~\cite{zhai2023SigLIP}, which normalizes frames to a mean of 0.5 and a standard deviation of 0.5 before serving as inputs.
+For overlapping video content between SoccerNet-v2~\cite{deliege2021soccernet2} and MatchTime~\cite{rao2024matchtimeautomaticsoccergame}, we prioritize using event labels from SoccerNet-v2.